DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/traverser.rst

 Traverser mode is ready!
 =========================

-Now that you have enabled traverser mode in Turntable-EX, confirmed your HOME and LIMIT sensors are operating correctly, and calibration has completed, you can return to :doc:`/ex-turntable/ex-turntable/test-and-tune` as the tuning steps and control commands are the same in both turntable and traverser modes.
+Now that you have enabled traverser mode in |EX-TT|, confirmed your HOME and LIMIT sensors are operating correctly, and calibration has completed, you can return to :doc:`/ex-turntable/ex-turntable/test-and-tune` as the tuning steps and control commands are the same in both turntable and traverser modes.